Why Short-Chain Fatty Acids (SCFA)?

 Have you ever heard of vegetable toxicity, or a friend tell you, “Man, I’ve got way too much of a good thing in my gut microbiome?”
 No.

 Short-chain fatty acids come from vegetables, and this article reviews why they matter and why they’re bubbling up in conversation.
+Learn more about SCFAs and postbiotics by downloading our guide here.

 What’s Up With My Gut?